 The one thing that separates a computer scientist from a competitive programmer is an obsession with Good Will Hunting.
 No matter how many Segment trees, Dijkstras, or BITs you make, school will never teach you how to cleverly implement the algorithms we take for granted.
 I specialize in writing C++ structs to help my BIT offline query at O(nlogn) complexity.
 Running Square Root Decomp to find the LCA is also fun.
 Come check out my solutions to over 500 problems.

 GPUs are expensive.
 So after tipping my toe into 10 competitions, I set up a persistent p2.xlarge spot instance and started to write neural nets.
-Take a look at my new repo and a write-up on my latest competitions:
+You'll find me lurking on Kaggle here and I hope that you enjoy the write-ups to my latest competitions:

 Quora Insincere Questions Classification